dec0dedab0de/packagefinder/README.rst

 - Only works with .py files in a directory
     - maybe allow specifying a single file, or list of files, or list of paths
     - it would be nice to handle other filetypes, like ipynb, or others.
-- Add an option to specify a depth for recurssing directories.

 ===========
 Wacky Ideas